 OK, now that you’ve picked the right pallet, how do you remove surface grime, dirt, and so on?

 Luckily, you don’t have to live your life with grime-laden pallets!
-You can easily remove it with a Power Washer.
+You can easily remove it with a power washer.
 This tool shoots a stream of pressurized water to clean objects.
 When using this tool, keep a few things in mind:

 Many people use bleach to help with cleaning.
-Mixing bleach with other chemicals is dangerous.
+Mixing bleach with other chemicals can be dangerous.
 For example, ammonia and bleach will produce a poisonous byproduct.

 Even after you clean the wood, it will still have a “rough” or “weathered” look.
 If that’s what you want, you might not need to go through this step.
-However, if you’re looking for wood that looks like it came from the lumber yard, you might need to use a Wood Surfacer, Thickness Planer, or similar tool.
+However, if you want your project to look like it came from the lumber yard, you might need to use a Wood Surfacer, Thickness Planer, or similar tool.

 - You don’t want to plane off too much wood and make the piece “too thin”.
 This can be easy to do if you run the wood through the planer several times.